GitauHarrison/notes/download_encrypted_pdf.md

 The completed project used to demonstrate the above steps is available [here on GitHub](https://github.com/GitauHarrison/download-encrypted-pdf-copy-of-user-data).
 ## Create a simple flask application

+The assumption here is that you at least understand the basic concepts of HTML and Flask.
+I will not be going through every detail of setting up a simple flask application.
 To begin, we can utilize a minimalist flask structure such as this:

 ```python
 project